 About this project:

-This individual research project of Alison Downham Moore, funded by an Australian Research Council Discovery grant (2019-2022), focuses on the historically specific ways in which sexual and reproductive ageing is understood in our own time, via the retrieval of past medical concepts that have shaped our current modes of thought.
+This individual research project of Alison Downham Moore was funded by an Australian Research Council Discovery grant (2019-2023), focussing on the historically specific ways in which sexual and reproductive ageing is understood in our own time, via the retrieval of past medical concepts that have shaped our current modes of thought.

 The project is primarily (though not exclusively) focused on France because it was there, in the nineteenth century, that some of our most important concepts of sexual ageing were substantially elaborated.
 The term ‘menopause’ was a French invention and throughout the nineteenth century, medical research on sexual ageing was heavily dominated by France, only disseminating gradually to other parts of Western Europe and to the US over the second half the nineteenth century, and only becoming a major topic of international medical inquiry in the early twentieth century.
 After this, France remained a major contributor to medical ideas on sexual ageing until the Second Wold War, after which it was eclipsed by the burgeoning of sexsteroid- hormone research in the US and elsewhere.